Mothers' Milk Bank

 Health Foundation.

-Mothers’ Milk Bank safely screens, collects, processes and dispenses donated human milk as
+Mothers’ Milk Bank safely screens, collects, processes, and dispenses donated human milk

-a community service, providing human milk to babies whose own mothers
+as a community service, providing human milk to patient newborns whose

-Babies in hospital Neonatal Intensive Care Units (NICU) depend on life
+Babies in Neonatal Intensive Care Units (NICU) depend on life-saving nourishment

 “Mother’s milk is liquid gold for babies who are fighting for